bcgov/cas-hackathon-reg/README.md

 5. To run the webserver locally, cd in /api/registration, then run `python3 manage.py runserver` - if it's running correctly, the terminal output will say that the development server is running on your local host on a port (default :8000).
    - the first time you run this, you'll get warning messages saying that you have unapplied migrations.
 6. To run the database migration locally, execute `python3 manage.py migrate`
+   - the first time you run this, you'll get warning messages saying that you have unapplied migrations.
+7. To run the database migration locally, execute `python3 manage.py migrate`
+8. To access the Django admin panel locally, execute `python3 manage.py createsuperuser` to create a superuser in your local database.
+You'll need to remember the credentials you create in order to access the admin panel when running the Django server locally.
+9. Log in to the admin panel by navigating to the '/s/administration/raw' endpoint (at the address your server is running on)

 ## Setup for local database development